Skip to content

 1. Have I imported all content?

-2. Have I tested playback of all videos?
+2. Have I tested playback of all videos with the Director and Broadcast A1?

 Mac 2